 Don’t be alarmed by such a high amount of fat and proteins.
 This dish also includes various kinds of spices, herbs, and veggies to offset its greasy taste.

 You need to cook the veggies lightly in olive oil first before preparing this dish in a casserole dish.
 Start with arranging sauteed veggies, rolls, sausages, and meat at the bottom, followed by an egg-cheese mixture on top.

 You can refrigerate the casserole overnight or put it in the oven immediately.
 Bake it for 30 – 60 minutes until the casserole turns golden and fragrant before slicing it for serving.
 This dish is highly shelf-stable and can be stored in the refrigerator for later use.

 Cooking Italian breakfast casserole is no longer a challenge when you follow this tutorial.

 Eggs In Purgatory, or Uova in Purgatorio in Italian, is a savory Neapolitan breakfast dish perfect for a toast.
 Its name is probably derived from its starkly contrasting appearance with the white and yellow eggs stuck between a “purgatory” of red tomato sauce.

-If you find that hard to believe, let’s whip it up at home to see for yourself.
-The dish is ridiculously easy to make, anyway.
-Let’s begin by cooking the tomato sauce by sauteing a mixture of tomatoes, garlic, red pepper flakes, and pepper in olive oil.
+If you find that hard to believe, let’s whip this extremely easy U-something dish up at home to see for yourself.
+Begin by cooking the tomato sauce by sauteing a mixture of tomatoes, garlic, red pepper flakes, and pepper in olive oil.

 The sauce will thicken in 5 minutes.
 When it does, push the sauce to the edge of the skillet to make room to fry eggs.
 Add some fatty ingredients like grated Parmesan cheese or Pancetta, and wait until the eggs are done to your liking.
 Garnish it with parsley and serve right away.